top of page

 10:30 am

 I'm so old that the phrase "LA mass transit" is the punchline to a joke.
-Well it's now been 34 years since tunneling began and LA has itself a pretty decent subway system.
-While it isn't as expansive as one might like, it only costs $1.75 (and for that you can ride as far as you like, none of that distance travelled bullshit, like Washington, DC).
+Well, it's now been 34 years since tunneling began and LA has itself a pretty decent subway system.
+While it isn't as expansive as one might like, it only costs $1.75 (and for that, you can ride as far as you like, none of that distance traveled bullshit, like Washington, DC).

 It's actually called the Los Angeles Metro Rail, as I guess everyone wants their mass transit system to sound a little more Parisian and a little less New York City (though Angelenos do call it "the subway").

 The B Line rolling stock I boarded at Universal City/Studio City did remind me of New York City: dated and dirty.
-Though when a Metro employee cheerfully asked if I was in need of any assistance and then gave me a map, I knew I wasn't boarding the 7 train at Times Square.
+However when a Metro employee cheerfully asked if I needed any assistance and then gave me a map, I knew I wasn't boarding the 7 train at Times Square.

 11:18 am